The ACP program is currently paused pending funding by Congress.

 You will continue to make payments on these loans over time until you pay off the debt.

-This type of debt payment offers a few things you need to understand before making the decision to move forward.
+This type of debt payment offers a few things you need to understand before deciding to move forward.

 • For-profit companies and nonprofit companies will charge a fee.
 You will need to pay that fee along with your monthly payment.
 It is still just one monthly payment, though.